Introduction

 These teams use a variety of development methodologies, including agile, lean, waterfall, and others.

-From gathering the initial requirements for a new product, the software development lifecycle provides organisations with a systematic, step-by-step strategy for building effective software.
+From gathering the initial requirements for a new product, the software development lifecycle provides organizations with a systematic, step-by-step strategy for building effective software.

 Systems engineers and developers employ a systems development life cycle, which is made up of several clearly defined and separate work phases, to plan for, design, build, test, and deliver information systems.

-An Software Development Life Cycle aims to deliver systems that move through each clearly defined phase within scheduled time frames and cost estimates to produce high-quality systems that meet or exceed customer expectations based on customer requirements.
+A Software Development Life Cycle (SDLC) aims to deliver systems that move through each clearly defined phase within scheduled time frames and cost estimates to produce high-quality systems that meet or exceed customer expectations based on customer requirements.

 Benefits of Software Development Life Cycle (SDLC)